 - Transitional Justice Institute

-Priyam holds a BA (Honours) in History and Politics from the University of Warwick, a law degree from the College of Law, London, and an LLM in International Human Rights Law from Queen's University Belfast, all in the UK.
+Priyam holds a BA (Honours) in History and Politics from the University of Warwick, a law degree from the University of Law, London and an LLM in International Human Rights Law from Queen's University Belfast.
 She also has a practical background in human rights law, having worked in Sri Lanka, New York and Geneva with a range of national and international human rights and rule of law organisations, notably with the International Commission of Jurists in Geneva.
-Since returning to the UK she has volunteered with law centres in London and Belfast, providing free legal assistance to asylum seekers and immigrants.
-She has been associated with the Transitional Justice Institute since 2013, working on a number of projects and publishing, together with Professor Monica McWilliams, the report 'The Protection and Rights of Black and Minority Ethnic Women Experiencing Domestic Violence in Northern Ireland.'

 Showing 1 to 1 out of 1 publications

 This list was generated by the Ulster University Institutional Repository (UIR).